Karthy5/Retail-Store-Video-Analytics/README.md

 ## Key Innovation: JATE (A Unique Neural Network Architecture that replaces a traditional 3D CNN for processing spatio-temporal data involving human actions and poses.)
 A core component of this project is **JATE (Joint-Aware-Temporal-Encoder), a custom Action Recognition model (`jate_model.pth`)**, developed entirely by the author.
 This involved:
 *   Single-handedly creating a **custom dataset** comprising 150 videos relevant to retail scenarios.
 *   Designing and training a **unique neural network architecture** (using PyTorch) specifically for recognizing actions like "reaching," "standing," and "walking" within the store environment.
-It is way more efficient than a traditional 3D CNN for processing Spatio-temporal data.
+This enables it to potentially be way more efficient than a traditional 3D CNN for processing Spatio-temporal data.
+Making it suitable for real-time use in edge devices.
 *   *Currently authoring a research paper on this model and dataset for potential publication in a conference or journal.*
 *   Link to JATE (For model and dataset): https://github.com/Karthy5/JATE-Joint-Aware-Temporal-Encoder-
 ## JATE Demo